African Office Worker

 African Office Worker (アフリカのサラリーマン, Africa no Sararīman), otherwise known as Africa Salaryman, is a Japanese comedy manga series by Gamu, serialized online via pixiv Comic website since December 2014.
 It has been collected in four tankōbon volumes by Media Factory.
 An original net animation adaptation streamed on Production I.G's Tate Anime (now Anime Beans) app between June 5 and June 30, 2017, and an anime television series adaptation by Hotzipang aired from October 6 to December 22, 2019.

+Plot

+The story follows three anthropomorphic animals, a lion, a toucan, and a lizard.
+They work together as ordinary office employees in a modern Japan corporate environment.
+Their workdays are filled with absurd situations, workplace conflicts, and social gatherings, often exaggerated by their animal traits and personalities.
+The Lion is kind and serious about his job, the Lizard is cynical and often exasperated by his coworkers, and the Toucan, whose selfish behavior and constant antics frequently cause trouble in the office.